OfficeDev/Microsoft-Teams-Samples/samples/tab-ui-templates/ts/README.md

 - `.env`: Contains the app configurations.
 When you create the app package, the manifest is dynamically populated with values from this file.

   > [!NOTE]
-  > The `.env` file is excluded from source control.
+  > The `.env` file is excluded from source control, so please create your own based on the .env.sample file.
+Be sure to insert your ngrok or other https-enabled host name in the HOSTNAME value.
 If you're deploying to Azure, make sure that you include the `.env` configurations as application settings in your Azure web app (except the `PORT` variable, which is used for local testing and debugging).

 ## Run the app